-In Ukraine there are about 15 mio ha of land under the influence of erosion and annual growth eroded land is more than 80 thou ha.
+In Ukraine there are a lot of land under the influence of erosion and annual growth eroded land is more and more.
 In order to reduce the impact of erosion on agricultural lands and improve soil fertility state forest enterprises are carried out afforestation measures.